Here's Our Rant About Canaan Inc. (CAN)

-Canaan Inc. (NASDAQ:CAN) went up by 6.81% from its latest closing price compared to the recent 1-year high of $11.19.
-The company’s stock price has collected 4.62% of gains in the last five trading sessions.
+Canaan Inc. (NASDAQ:CAN) went down by -5.13% from its latest closing price compared to the recent 1-year high of $11.19.
+The company’s stock price has collected 6.54% of gains in the last five trading sessions.

 Is It Worth Investing in Canaan Inc. (NASDAQ :CAN) Right Now?